In this post, you’ll learn what went into creating a new website for Lara Johnson, certified life coach through the Life Coach School.

 Hopeful.
-That was the emotion that Lara Johnson wanted the moment her ideal client loaded her website home screen.
+That was the emotion that Lara Johnson wanted her ideal client to feel the moment her home screen loaded.

 Even before beginning life coaching certification, Lara knew she was going to be a coach for accountants’ wives.

 In her initial project questionnaire, Lara described her ideal client as women married to men with demanding accounting jobs.
 These wives and mothers feel like their families are spiraling out of control because of their husband’s overwhelming workload.
-They struggle to pursue their hopes and dreams because they feel trapped by doing it all without the physical presence of their partner.
+They struggle to pursue their hopes and dreams.
+They they feel trapped by doing it all without the physical presence of their partner.

 As an accountant’s wife herself, Lara wanted to teach these women that it’s possible to thrive, not just survive, through busy season and all its obstacles.

 Lara had spent some time tinkering with website design and felt overwhelmed with the prospect of doing it herself.
-We got in touch and set up a consult call to go over her needs.
-After that call, she knew I would help her make the process of creating a life coaching website doable for her in her busy life.
+We got in touch and set up a clarity call to go over her needs.
+I was able to show her how I make the process of creating a life coaching website totally doable, even with her busy life.

-She’d already been in touch with the graphic designer I partner with, Deena Rutter, about branding (this was before all that began!) so Lara was set to go with her logo and color palette.
+She’d already been in touch with the graphic designer I partner with, Deena Rutter, about branding.
+That meant Lara was set to go with her branding and we could get straight to work on the website.

 We analyzed Lara’s needs

-Lara needed her website to be a place of support for accountant’s wives.
-She wanted it to feel hopeful, secure, but with a slight dose of humor and edge.
+This website needed to be a place of support for accountant’s wives.
+It needed to feel hopeful, secure, but with a slight dose of humor and edge.

-(Actually, this is my favorite blog post of hers that I think illustrates that humor hilariously!
+(Actually, this is my favorite blog post of Lara’s that I think illustrates that humor hilariously!
 I want a T-Shirt with the title on it.)

-Basically, Lara’s website needed to offer an accounting wife a place to get support when she’s facing overwhelm and busy season.
-That meant a place to publish helpful blog posts and other high-value resources.
+Basically, the website needed to offer an accounting wife a place to get support when she’s facing overwhelm and busy season.
+That meant a place for Lara to publish helpful blog posts and other high-value resources.
 And, if she feels ready, a place that wife can also sign up for a free coaching call with Lara to get help specific to her situation.

-So, I kept all that in mind as I took the branding Deena had created for her and transformed it on the web page during this whole process.
+So, I kept all that in mind as I took the branding Deena had created for her and transformed it on the web page.

 Then we planned